web-stuff-98/electron-social-chat/README.md

 # Unfinished group video/voip chat app using Vue, Electron & Go

-## I dont like Vue.

-## The serverside code is pretty much the same as my last project
+## The serverside code is pretty much the same as my last project, except sessions are kept on Redis, where they should be.

-### Finished parts:
-- Login, Logout & Register
-- Most of the server
-- Uploading profile pictures
-- Basic UI elements